How AI transforms business processes - automation, self-learning, and key technologies for 2025

 Real-world examples

-How to Adapt Business Processes for AI
+How to adapt business processes for AI

 Our goal is to turn AI into a working part of processes with a measurable impact on money, time and quality.

 Step 1.
-Lock in business goals and KPIs
+Define business goals and KPIs

 Step 2.
 AS-IS process map and baseline